 What is a Disability?

 There are several definitions of "Disability" within a disability insurance policy, therefore there are several ways you can be disabled under the terms of the contract.
 To answer your question in a simple fashion, it is a sickness or injury which interferes in your ability to work and bring home an income.
 Many people think of "suffering a disability" as a car accident, but the reality is most are illness related.
 One lesson we have learned over the years is an illness does not care what you do for a living.
-In an actual policy, the most common definitions of Disability are; Total Disability, Residual Disability, and Presumptive Disability.
+In an actual policy, the most common definitions of Disability are; Total Disability, Partial Disability, and Presumptive Disability.

 1. Totally Disabled

-2. Residual Disability
+2. Partial Disability

 3. Presumptive Disability